dart-lang/site-www/src/_guides/libraries/futures-error-handling.md

 It is common to have a succession of `then()` calls, and catch errors generated from any part of the chain using `catchError()`:

+{% comment %}
+TODO: convert this one.
+I can't get it to work.
+{% endcomment %}

 {% prettify dart %}
 Future<String> one()   => new Future.value("from one");